joshuadavidnelson/disable-blog/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Add the plugin viw Plugins > Add New, or manually upload the `disable-blog` plugin folder to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==